 St Paul’s is privileged to have a superb location near the railway station in Winchester, a lively and diverse congregation and an extensive community programme.
 We are keen to conserve the best of what we have but also to extend and significantly improve our facilities to serve the area as well as we can.

 We have done major housekeeping work at the St Paul’s site in phased stages between 2009 and 2016.
 This included re-tiling and insulating the church and hall roofs plus car park and entrance work and boiler replacements.
 Since then we have been able to plan and carry out substantial improvements that have had a significant effect on the beauty and safety of the church and on the quality of what we can offer the community – for spiritual and secular groups alike.
 Some of these ideas were under discussion for about 20 years, and it is wonderful to have been able to implement them.

 In simple terms, Building for Life at St Paul’s involves:

 - re-flooring to create a safe, single-level floor; underfloor heating; internal re-ordering; new chapel (Phase 1A), now completed

 - new community meeting space, kitchen & toilets within church (Phase 1B), now completed

 - community facilities: purpose-built pre-school, office spaces, staff flats, kitchen (Phases 2 & 3)

-We are now moving into the second phase of our appeal, with a team of volunteers approaching grant-making trusts that have a remit to support building projects in churches or to reach out to the local community, as our ambitious plans seek to do.
+We are now in the second phase of our appeal, with a team of volunteers approaching grant-making trusts that have a remit to support building projects in churches or to reach out to the local community, as our ambitious plans seek to do.
 We are hugely encouraged and thankful for progress made, and we ask for continued prayers, please.